-A medical withdrawal request may be considered in unexpected cases in which serious illness or injury (medical) or other documentable challenge prevents a student from continuing academic work during the semester, and an arrangement for incompletes is not possible.
-Medical withdrawals can be considered for both physical and mental health circumstances.
+A medical withdrawal request may be considered in unexpected cases in which serious mental health concerns, physical health concerns (illness or injury), or other documentable challenge prevents a student from continuing academic work during the semester, and an arrangement for incompletes is not possible.
+Medical withdrawals will be considered for both physical and mental health circumstances.
 Approved medical withdrawals will replace all course grades for the approved term with a W grade.
 This action applies to all courses a student is enrolled in during the semester in question; it may not be applied selectively to some courses but not others.

-Procedure for student: Requests for a medical withdrawal are submitted directly to the Associate Dean of the Graduate School.
+Procedure for student: Requests for a medical withdrawal are submitted directly to the Graduate School's associate dean of academic and student affairs.
 The request may be submitted via email or by sealed envelope if confidential documentation is involved.
 Such requests are considered only for current terms and involve withdrawal from all classes.
 Medical withdrawal requests received after the last day of classes will only be considered in exceptional cases where the student is physically incapable of submitting the request (e.g., incapacitated physical state) and requires additional documentation for the extension.

-A medical withdrawal request must include medical documentation along with a student statement justifying the withdrawal.
+A medical withdrawal request must include medical documentation and a student statement justifying the withdrawal.
 The statement must be accompanied by credible documentation from a healthcare provider that specifies the following:

-- the date of onset of illness; - the dates you were under professional care;

-- the general nature of your medical condition and why/how it prevented you from completing your course work; - the date of your anticipated return to school; and - the last date you were able to attend class
+- the date of onset of illness; - the dates you were under professional care; - the general nature of your medical condition and why/how it prevented you from completing your coursework; - the date of your anticipated return to school; and - the last date you were able to attend class.

-If approved, an administrative hold will be placed on the student record until the healthcare provider supplies documentation conveying that the student is well enough to return to the university and resume academic requirements.
+If approved, a medical withdrawal hold will be placed on the student's record until the healthcare provider supplies documentation that the student is well enough to return to the University and resume academic requirements.

 The effective date of withdrawal from class (last date of attendance) will be used to calculate any tuition refund, if applicable.
-Students receiving financial assistance are encouraged to review how a withdrawal will impact their financial status.
-Medical withdrawal requests from students supported by an assistantship may not be granted if the assistantship responsibilities for the term have been completed.
-Each such case will be considered individually based upon the nature of the request.
+Students receiving financial assistance are encouraged to contact Student Financial Services to discuss how a withdrawal will impact their financial status.

+Each such case will be considered individually based on the nature of the request.
 International students are encouraged to consult the International Services office to determine the impact a withdrawal may have on their status.